Yu-Gi-Oh's Top 6 Monster Archetypes

 - Thunder types are few and far between, but clever duelists can take advantage of the Batterymen's awesome destructive powers.

-- My favorite Ritual Summons involve the Gishki series of creatures.
-They have several different types, though they're all Aqua-attributed.
+- My favorite Ritual Summons involve the Gishki series.
+They have several different types, though they're all Water-attributed.
 The weaker Gishkis can serve as entire tributes needed for Ritual Summoning, add cards to your hand, or summon monsters from your Graveyard, helping you stall while you gather the components for your rituals.

 - The strongest Gishki are, of course, the Ritual monsters themselves.
 My favorite has to be Zielgigas, a colossus with 3200 Attack, plus an awesome ability: Each turn, you can pay 1000 Life Points.
 If you do, you draw and reveal a card; if it's a Gishki monster, you shuffle a card from the field into its owner deck.
 For the price of some life, this effect lets you draw a card and often remove an opponent's monster, Spell, or Trap.